AnderDevitt/T3A2A-Final-Coder-Assessment-Part-A/README.md

 - As an admin I can edit my own details.
 - As an admin I can generate a report on staff work times.

+## WIREFRAMES

+## PROJECT MANAGEMENT
+Our team has used Trello as a project management tool.